jasonzissman/jasonzissman.github.io/_posts/2019-01-27-from-engineer-to-manager.markdown

 There is a vague notion that most developers hold of what exactly a manager does, and most want nothing to do with it.
 This includes things like constant meetings, generating weekly reports, and lots of _Excel spreadsheets_.
 Yuck.
 Why give up the joy of programming for any of that?

 A switch into management entails a lot more than these superficial observations (although there definitely is an inordinate amount of Excel spreadsheets in my life now).
 It's also a very rewarding career move that forces you to grow in unexpected ways.
-You can expect the following changes as you transition from grunt to management.
+You can expect the following changes as you transition from the trenches to management.

 _Note: these points are most accurate in a medium-to-large company where you have 10+ developers reporting to you._